astyd256/vdom2fs-changes/readme.md

 - Supports inclusion and exclusion `regex` patterns for file processing.
 - Reconstructs the directories structure of the original source repositories.
 - Creates a new directory for files that do not match the existing index.
-- Optimized to look only fro files from which project was compiled
+- Optimized to look only for files from which project was compiled

 ## Requirements